 Both contain carbohydrates.
 A plum has 8 g and prunes 18 g.
 Because there are about 3 prunes (dried plum) per serving, the amount of carbohydrate will be higher for prunes.

-Bot contain naturally occurring sugars with one plum providing 7 grams worth and prunes 11 grams.
+Both contain naturally-occurring sugars with one plum providing 7 grams worth and prunes 11 grams.

 Both contain potassium, one plum has about 105 mg whereas prunes have 210 mg per serving.